robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???

 In my solution, I added two data stores to faithfully capture the given narrative and the associated data flows.
-I can describe the narrative using this diagram, i.e. I can tell a story without any edits to the diagram.
+I can describe the narrative using this diagram, i.e. I can tell a story without any edits.

 ---
 class: middle